mautic/mautic-community-handbook/pages/08.community-team/02.meetup-guidelines/docs.md

 ## Mautic Conference
 We hold annual Mautic Conference events which bring together the international community for a formal conference.
 Mautic Conference exists in two flavors:
-* Mautic Conference Global, which is happening online
+* Mautic Conference Global, which is held virtually
 * Mautic Conference <Continent>, real-life, intended to move to a different continent every year.

 The first such event took place in 2020 - originally planned as an on-premise event, but converted to online due to the 2020 pandemic.